tchedem/ansible-projects/Readme.md

 # Purpose of this repository

-This repository is for my own learning purpose
+The goal of this repo is to discover Ansible and learn practical concept of it!

-If you want, you can use it the way you want.
+If you like my projects, you can use it the way you want.

 My goal is to work on @geerlingguy projects and at each step learn keys concepts of Ansible for DevOPS.